MindThoth/Deckbrain/DECKBRAIN_FOUNDATION.md

 ## 1. What is DeckBrain?

 DeckBrain is a modular data intelligence platform for commercial fishing vessels.
-It connects to an Olex navigation system via a dedicated Raspberry Pi “connector” unit, securely uploads navigation and fishing data to a cloud backend, and presents it in a map-based dashboard for captains and vessel owners.
+It connects to multiple navigation and fishing plotter systems (Olex, MaxSea TimeZero, and others) via vendor-specific connector agents, securely uploads navigation and fishing data to a cloud backend, and presents it in a map-based dashboard for captains and vessel owners.
 Over time, it will also provide AI-powered assistance for planning tows, avoiding bad ground, and learning from historical performance.

 At a high level:
-- On the boat: Raspberry Pi Connector pulls Olex data and buffers it offline.
+- On the boat: Vendor-specific connector agents (e.g., Olex connector on Raspberry Pi, MaxSea connector on Windows) pull plotter data and buffer it offline.
-- In the cloud: Core API stores and organizes data per vessel.
+- In the cloud: Core API stores and organizes data per vessel in a plotter-agnostic format.
-- For the user: Web Dashboard (and later a mobile app) shows trips, history, notes, and AI suggestions.
+- For the user: Web Dashboard (and later a mobile app) shows trips, history, notes, and AI suggestions, regardless of which plotter system the vessel uses.

 ## 2. Vision and Goals

 DeckBrain’s long-term goal is to become the “brain of the deck” for a fishing vessel:

-- Never lose your Olex/ground data again (even if the machine dies or is replaced).
+- Never lose your plotter/ground data again (even if the machine dies or is replaced), regardless of which navigation system you use.
 - Turn years of tracks, depths, and notes into something searchable and visual.
 - Let captains keep old-school workflows (paper logs) while still getting a clean digital history.
 - Provide a friendly, map-focused user experience that feels natural for captains.